-This homemade caramel corn comes together with simple pantry staples, and there’s no need to hunt for obscure candy thermometers!
+This homemade caramel corn comes together with simple pantry staples, and there’s no need for a candy thermometers!
 For sweet, simple caramel corn, here’s all you need (find all the measurements in the recipe card at the bottom of the post):

-- Butter – I like to use unsalted to control the amount of salt flavor, but if you only have salted, by all means use it!
+- Butter: I like to use unsalted to control the amount of salt flavor, but if you only have salted, that will also work here.

 How to Make Caramel Corn

 Homemade caramel corn can seem intimidating, but trust me, if you can boil water, you can make this easy recipe.
 Follow these simple steps (or see the printable recipe at the bottom of the post):

 - Pour the caramel mixture over the popcorn.

-- Pop it into a 250 degree oven and bake for an hour – give it a stir a few times during the baking process so it coats and bakes evenly.
+- Bake the caramel corn.
+Bake for an hour, giving it a stir a few times during the baking process so it coats and bakes evenly.

 - Once it cools, break it up and enjoy!

 This recipe uses 14 cups of popcorn.
-One quarter cup of dry popcorn equals eight cups of popped corn, so you’ll need a couple of batches.
+One quarter cup of dry popcorn equals eight cups popped, so you’ll need a couple of batches.

 How to Pop Popcorn

-- I always make mine with this awesome microwave popper.
+- Microwave Popper: I always make mine with this awesome microwave popper.
 If you use something like this, you’ll need to make it in two batches.

-- Plain, non-buttered microwave popcorn works great too.
+- Microwave Popcorn: Plain, non-buttered microwave popcorn works great too.
 As mentioned above, you will need two bags.

-- Air poppers work well and don’t use any oil.
+- Air Popper: These work well and don’t use any oil.